 To produce the wine of Chateau Prieure Lichine, their new cellars now allow for parcel by parcel vinification.
 Whole berry, fermentation takes place in 34 tulip shaped, concrete tanks that range in size from 80 hectoliters up to 120 hectoliters.
 Each of the vats are double skinned.
 This allows for parcel by parcel vinification.
 Malolactic fermentation takes place in barrel.
 The wine of Chateau Prieure Lichine is aged for up to 16 months in 55% to 65% new, French oak barrels before bottling.

 There is a second wine, previously known as de Clairefont, which made its debut in 1972.
 Today, the second wine of Prieure Lichine is sold under two names, Confidences de Prieure and Le Cloitre du Chateau Prieure Lichine.
 On average, close to 25,000 cases of Chateau Prieure Lichine are produced each year.

-Serving and Decanting Chateau Prieure Lichine, with Wine, Food, Pairing Tips
+Serving Chateau Prieure Lichine, with Wine, Food, Pairing Tips

 Like a few other estates in the Medoc, Chateau Prieure Lichine also makes a small amount of dry, white Bordeaux wine that is sold under the name of Le Blanc de Prieure Lichine.
 The wine made its debut in 1990.
 The wine is produced from a blend of Sauvignon Blanc and Semillon.
 The grapes come from a 1.5 hectare parcel of vines in the commune of Arsac.
 The white wine of Prieure Lichine is sold as a generic Bordeaux Blanc.
 The estate also owns vines in the Haut-Medoc appellation where they produce Le Clocher du Prieure.